 - the provision of information to the public.

 Section 85.7 of the Health Professions Procedural Code requires that every regulated health College also have a Program of Funding for Therapy and Counselling.
 This funding program is administered by the Patient Relations Committee.
-It is intended to compensate the cost of therapy for anyone who, while a patient, was sexually abused by a member of the College.
+It is intended to compensate the cost of therapy and counselling for anyone who alleges he or she was sexually abused by a member of the College, while being a patient.

 The College recognizes that a proactive Patient Relations Program, developed to enhance relations between members and patients, has the potential to improve patient care and reduce confrontations.
 In September 2013, College Council approved a revised Partnership in Vision Care document that articulates the collaborative nature of the relationship between optometrists and their patients.
 This collaboration is necessary to achieve and maintain optimum vision health.